 I believe that global health program evaluation, innovative technologies, and policies can all be enhanced with human-centered design approaches.

-I'm currently a faculty member and Research Associate at Johns Hopkins School of Public Health.
+I'm currently a faculty member and Research Associate in the Department of International Health at Johns Hopkins School of Public Health and a PhD student in Human Centered Design & Engineering at University of Washington.
 I support evaluations of global health programs at scale and better use of global health data.

 I help translate technical findings to promote evidence-based programs and policies.
 I research evidence-based applications of data visualization to communicate findings and influence policy in low- and middle-income audiences.
 I develop curriculum and teach how to optimize data visualizations for global health audiences.
 I have trained over 400 individuals in visualizing global health data.